Stacey Slater: Custody battle and first maternity leave

-Second maternity leave
+Second and third maternity breaks

 Turner's second maternity leave was announced on 21 September 2020, prior to Stacey's return from the actress' first maternity leave.
 It was revealed that she would take a six-month break from the soap.
 Speaking to Annabel Zammit from OK! magazine, Turner pledged her devotion to staying with EastEnders and said that she hoped to remain there until she was 90-years-old.
 The actress received criticism from fans for leaving so soon after her first maternity leave.
 She was surprised by the comments, but took it as a compliment to her character.
 Turner gave birth to her son on 3 February 2021, a month before his due date.
 She had not finished filming on EastEnders and had two days left before going on maternity leave.
 Turner spoke with show bosses and informed them that she would be happy to film her exit scenes the following week.
 She praised them for accommodating to her availability.

 Stacey departs in episode 6247, originally broadcast on 1 April 2021.
 Her exit story sees her being imprisoned for attacking Ruby, which she did not do.
 Despite efforts from Martin, Jean and Lily to change her mind, Ruby continues with her claim and Stacey pleads guilty in exchange for a lesser sentence.
 Scenes following the character's exit revealed that Stacey had been sentenced to one-year imprisonment.
 Turner confirmed that she would return to filming in August 2021.
 On 29 August 2021, senior executive producer Kate Oates teased Stacey's return revealing that it would tie in with Lytton's upcoming exit from the series.
 On 30 August 2021, it was announced that Heather Peace had joined the cast as Stacey's "tough-as-nails" prison cellmate Eve Unwin.
 Eve arrives in Walford following Stacey's release and clashes with Stacey's family and friends.
 Executive producer Sen looked forward to exploring Stacey and Eve's relationship, while Peace expressed her joy at working with Turner.
 On their connection, she commented, "We immediately got on and sparked off each other which makes going to work easy and fun."